 • A strong record of preparing MA students for doctoral programs and non-academic employment

-A maximum of six semester hours of transfer credit will be accepted from another institution, provided they were earned in graduate-level courses, with the approval of the department and the dean of graduate studies.
+A maximum of six semester hours of transfer credit will be accepted towards the MA from another institution, provided they were earned in graduate-level courses, with the approval of the department and the Dean of graduate studies.
 Such courses must have been taken within five years of matriculation at Case Western Reserve University and passed with grades of B or better.
 Transfer credit is not normally accepted at the PhD level.

 New and continuing graduate students may apply for graduate assistantships, which are awarded by the dean on recommendation of the department.
 Teaching is viewed as an essential part of the education of graduate students aspiring to academic posts, and is required of all students working under assistantships.